Palazzo Chiericati

-The Palazzo Chiericati is a Renaissance palace in Vicenza (northern Italy), designed by Andrea Palladio.
+The Palazzo Chiericati is a Renaissance palace in Vicenza, Italy, designed by Andrea Palladio.

 History

 Palladio was asked to design and build the palazzo by Count Girolamo Chiericati.
 The architect started building the palace in 1550, and some further work was completed under the patronage of Chiericati's son, Valerio.
 However, the palazzo was not fully finished until about 1680, possibly by Carlo Borella.

 Palladio also designed a country home, the Villa Chiericati, for the family.

 The palazzo was built in an area called "piazza dell'Isola" (island square, currently Piazza Matteotti), which housed the wood and cattle market.
 At that time, it was an islet surrounded by the Retrone and Bacchiglione streams, and to protect the structure from the frequent floods, Palladio designed it on an elevated position: the entrance could be accessed by a triple Classic-style staircase.

 Architecture

 The palazzo's principal façade is composed of three bays, the central bay projecting slightly.
 The two end bays have logge on the piano nobile level, while the central bay is closed.
 The façade has two superposed orders of columns, Doric on the lower level with Ionic above.
 The roof line is decorated by statuary.